nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   is deemed undesirable.

 - As of now, the help messages are displayed in the result box and the result box may be too small to view large chunks of help messages.

+- As of now, the student table is not optimized for long data.
+When the window is minimized, the student data is not centered horizontally and vertically in each cell.
+We can simply add cosmetic changes in the fxml file to center the student data horizontally and vertically in each cell.